fmidev/FRP_OOp/README.md

 Pre-requisites:
 1. The OOp scripts rely on SILAM Python-3 environment.
 One can get it here: https://github.com/fmidev/SILAM_python_3_toolbox
+2. FORTRAN-Python interface f2py.
+The processiong of MODIS granules is heavy, so it was implemented in FORTRAN and requires f2py installed with an appropriate FORTRAN compiler.

 Known issue:
 Reader for MODIS HDF files is known to fail in some computers.
 Should this happens,